Eddie Egan: Life

 Edward W. Egan was born in Queens, New York City on January 3, 1930, to Irish-American parents.
 Raised by his grandmother after being orphaned at age 12, he joined the U.S. Marine Corps in 1947.
 After his discharge, he played baseball for the New York Yankees' Triple-A club in 1950, but he was recalled to active duty for the Korean War.
 However, Edward Egan does not appear on the roster of the Yankees' triple A team.
 After his second discharge, he joined the New York City Police Department (NYPD) in 1955.

 His career with the NYPD spanned 15 years, and he was reported to have been responsible for more than 8,000 arrests.
 Among his exploits, Egan (along with his partner Sonny Grosso and other NYPD detectives) broke up an organized-crime ring in 1961, seizing 112 pounds of heroin, a record amount at the time.
 The investigation was chronicled in a 1969 book, The French Connection, by Robin Moore.

 The book was adapted into a motion picture of the same name, released in 1971.
 The movie was highly fictionalized and very successful.
 The character based on Egan, Jimmy "Popeye" Doyle, was played by Gene Hackman, who won an Academy Award for his performance (the film also won Oscars for Best Picture, Director, Screenplay, and Editing).
 The character was called "Popeye" because that was Egan's nickname in real life.
 Egan played a role in the movie as Hackman's supervisor, Simonson.
 Egan and Grosso were also technical advisors.
-Hackman reprised this role in the sequel film French Connection II in 1975, which depicts a fictionalized story.
+Hackman reprised this role in the sequel film French Connection II in 1975, which depicts a wholly fictional story.